 Save healthy neighboring teeth - Implants allow you to fill a missing space without grinding down the neighboring teeth to make a bridge, which can increase the chance of needing a root canal or tooth extraction over time.
 They also prevent undesired shifting or tipping of teeth that can occur if a space is left unfilled.

-Value - Although the initial investment may be higher than alternatives treatment choices, over a lifetime implants provide the most cost-effective and long term value of tooth replacement options.
+Value - Although the initial investment may be higher than alternative treatment choices, over a lifetime implants provide the most cost-effective and long term value of tooth replacement options.

 How Can Implants be Used?

 Replace a single tooth - The most common implant use is to replace a single missing tooth.
 One implant is used to replace the root of a missing tooth and, after healing, an abutment and crown are attached to the implant to provide a natural appearing and fully functioning tooth replacement.